 TIF (Tax Incremented Financing)

-First established in Chicago in 1984, tax increment financing (TIF) is a tool intended by state law to encourage economic development by providing public support to incentivize investment in targeted areas that meet certain conditions of blight, decay, or underperformance.
-In reality, however, TIF districts generally have not spurred the desired levels of investment in the areas of Chicago that have needed it the most, and currently cover approximately one-third of the land in Chicago.
+First established in Chicago in 1984, tax increment financing (TIF) is a tool intended to encourage economic development by providing public dollars to incentivize investment in areas that meet certain conditions of blight, decay, or underperformance.
+In reality, however, TIF districts generally have not spurred the desired investment in the areas that have needed it the most.
+Currently, TIF districts cover approximately one-third of the land in Chicago.

-Since joining the City Council, Alderman Martin has prioritized TIF reform, including through legislation that proposes to "surplus" on an annual basis any existing TIF funds that have not been pledged, earmarked, or otherwise designated for active or anticipated redevelopment project costs.
+Since joining the City Council, Alderman Martin has prioritized TIF reform, including through legislation that proposes to annually "surplus" any existing TIF funds that have not been designated for redevelopment projects.

-In TIFs located in the 47th Ward, Alderman Martin supports the use of TIF funds in a limited number of situations -- specifically, improvements to buildings that are available to the general public like schools, park district field houses, and libraries; alterations to streets and sidewalks that will improve pedestrian and bike safety; and the preservation and creation of affordable homes.
+In the 47th Ward, Alderman Martin supports the use of TIF funds in a limited number of situations -- specifically, improvements to public buildings like schools, park district field houses, and libraries; alterations to streets and sidewalks that will improve pedestrian and bike safety; and the preservation and creation of affordable homes.

 Revere Park Renovations - $1.5M